-3. Record A Message ($0.00!)
+3. Record a message ($0.00!)

 You could also interview your child on camera asking them questions that will beckon a (hopefully!) great response like, “Why do you love Nanna?
 What do you enjoy most when you see them?
 What do you want to say to Nanna?”

 It’s a gift to remember, an instant pick me up for the receiver – costing nothing but a bit of time!

-4. Make Your Own Gift ($0-25.00*)
+4. Make your own gift ($0-25.00*)

 What are you good at?
 Making jewellery?
 Baking?
 Craft?
 Art?
 I love to draw and my kids love to paint so we get our creative on around birthdays and Christmas for loved ones.
 Spotlight is a one-stop shop that will inspire the creative in anyone!